hazymorning/origami_weather/README.md

 To use your own, point at a folder of SVGs with `icon_path`.
 Name the files after the weather conditions (`sunny.svg`, `rainy.svg`, etc., using the standard [HA condition names](https://www.home-assistant.io/integrations/weather/#condition-mapping)).
 You can set `icon_path` once at the card level so every `icon: weather` element uses it.

+Set `icon_path` on a single element and it applies to whatever that element's `icon` says, not just to `weather`, so it doubles as a way to pull in one-off custom graphics.
+The card appends `.svg` unless the name already has a file extension.

 ```yaml
 # Per element
 elements: